amynic/ainights-sessionowners/README.md

 This image will disappear from the  your predictions workspace and be added to the training images workspace.
 Once you add a few new images and tags you can re-train the model to see if there are improvements.

 To use this within applications you need the prediction details.
-Go to the performance workspace from the top bar and select Prediction URL
+Go to the performance workspace from the top bar.
+You must publish it before getting the Prediction URL.
+Click the 'Publish' button, then input the 'Publish name', and click 'Publish'.
+Now the 'Prediction URL' button is available.

 ![Prediction URL Location](docs-images/prediction-url-location.JPG)